 |

 Fraud, Fraud, Fraud!
 What's The Cost To Your Business?
 Protect your SME from fraud with these tips.
 Learn about the impact of fraudulent activities on UK businesses.
 Start safeguarding your business now ..
-Why you should only use AI as a research tool, not the final word Learn why to use AI as a research tool for ideas, but always verify and decide the final answer yourself ...
+Why you should only use AI as a research tool, not the final word Use AI as a research tool to spark ideas and speed up reading.
+Then verify, compare sources, and keep judgment yours.
+It's guidance, not gospel ...
 What is Email Security, And Why Do You Need To Be Really Careful About It?
-Did you know that emails can be intercepted and the contents manipulated, modified and forwarded back to the intended recipient without you even knowing about it?
-Sounds frightening, doesn't it?
+Secure your emails with email security.
+Protect your messages from interception and manipulation.
+Stay safe from cyber threats ...
 Europe plans to ditch US tech giants for open-source resilience Europe plans to ditch US tech giants and embrace open source for resilient, sovereign, privacy-first infrastructure ...
 The Essential Role of Two Factor Authentication in Preventing Hacking Attacks Secure your personal information with Two Factor Authentication.
 This crucial security measure adds a layer of protection against hacking ...
 The Alarming Decline of Basic Survival Skills in Modern Education Parents and schools must revive basic survival skills in children, ensuring they can thrive without technology in emergencies ...
 UK Mobile Operators And Protection Against Scam Texts: The Art Of Defence Discover how UK networks deliver protection against scam texts through blocking, reporting and security partnerships ...
 What Is The Most Important Part Of Your Business Network?
 Discover the common point of failure in your business network as we transition to the VoIP era.
 PSTN/ISDN networks are being disconnected forever About The Security Of Your Core Business Network Securing your business network with the latest technology.
 Learn how telecommunications has evolved since the Morse code telegraph in 1837 ...
 Riding the Crest of the Wave Part 3 and the Big Copper Switch-off Approaches And all of a sudden, we had Blackberry dominating the Global market.
 Their handsets are no longer with us ...
 Riding The Crest Of The Wave Part 2 And The Rise of the Internet In 1997, the showrooms closed and I moved to the business call centre where the first dial-up disks were emerging ...
 Riding The Crest Of The Wave.
-Part 1 sees me Starting out at Dixons in Oxford It's November 1990 and I am a fresh-faced salesman working in the flagship Dixons store at the Clarendon Centre in Oxford ... |
+Part 1 sees me Starting out at Dixons in Oxford It's November 1990, and I am a fresh-faced salesman working in the flagship Dixons store at the Clarendon Centre in Oxford.
+Only having been there about two months, I was thrown into the deep end as it was the run-up to Christmas ... |